cosmos/sdk-tutorials/liquidity-module/index.md

 gaiad keys add username --recover
 ```

-You are prompted to enter the mnemonic passphrase that was output to the terminal window where you ran the `starport serve` command on your `myblockchaind`:
+You are prompted to enter the

 ```bash
 > Enter your bip39 mnemonic
 ```

-Add the `username` mnemonic passphrase and press Enter.
+When prompted, paste in the mnemonic passphrase that was output to the terminal window where you ran the `starport serve` command on your `myblockchaind` and press Enter.

 You see output similar to:

 ```bash
 - name: username